 About

-We are a third space devoted to tending and nourishing mycelial networks of mutual care.
-In this space we prioritize and center the lived experiences of black women and all women of color.
+We are a third space devoted to tending and nourishing mycelial networks of mutual and collective care.
+In this space we prioritize and center the lived experiences of Black women and all women of color.
 We are a generative space which means ‘life giving’.
-Through our artist nest, tea lounge, community apothecary, and culturally relevant healing offerings.
-We are changing the way we are caring for women and mothers in our communities.
+Through our art & grief nest, tea lounge, community apothecary, and culturally relevant healing offerings + seasonal gatherings.

 Our programs Our space ALL of it is built with the intention of this in mind